-Top Tips for Instant Pot Chicken
+Top Tips for Pressure Cooking Chicken

-- Chicken should be cooked to an internal temperature of 165F before consuming.
+- Chicken should be cooked to an internal temperature of 165°F before consuming.

 - You can cook fresh or frozen chicken in a pressure cooker.

-- Add 1 cup liquid to a 6 quart Instant Pot, or 1 ½ cups for the 8 quart.
+- Add 1 cup of liquid to a 6 quart Instant Pot, or 1 ½ cups for the 8 quart.

 - You can use water, broth, or another liquid to fill the cooker.
 I recommend using chicken broth when cooking chicken for better flavor.